ivan-volnov/mp3encoder/README.md

 ./mp3encoder .
 ```

-It works well in Mac and Linux and it's also supposed to work in Windows, but I didn't test it yet.
+It works well in Mac and Linux and it's also supposed to work in Windows, but I haven't tested it yet.